Acceleration & Responsiveness

 Range 310 Miles

-The total cost of ownership of an EV is lower than a similar model of gas car.
+The total cost of ownership over the life of an EV is lower than a similar model of gas car.
 When you purchase or lease an EV you can claim federal tax credits as well as state and utility rebates, often amounting to $10,000.
 Maintenance on an EV is significantly less because EV motors have few moving parts.
 No oil changes ever again!
-Fueling your EV with Deep Green, 100% renewable energy, costs about 60% less than gasoline.
-Alternatively, Invest in solar rooftop and enjoy fixed costs for years to come.
-Finally, to charge your car at home, you can simply plug into any socket or install a Level 2 Home Charger for about $600-1,300 one time.
+Fueling your EV with MCE Clean Energy Deep Green, 100% renewable energy, costs about 60% less than gasoline.
+Alternatively, invest in solar rooftop and enjoy fixed costs for years to come.

 Driving an EV matters, really matters!
 EV driving is the single most important action you can take to reduce your carbon footprint, smog levels, and respiratory issues.
 No refineries, no pipelines.